 SPECIAL FIRE AND EXPLOSION HAZARDS: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and zinc compounds).
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).

 Explosion Sensitivity to Mechanical Impact: Not sensitive.
 Explosion Sensitivity to Static Discharge: Not sensitive.